Throughout history, the human voice has always been a powerful weapon for change.

 Did we leave an important, world-changing address off this list?
 Comment below to tell us who delivered your favorite speech that rocked the world’s status quo.

-To read even more awesome articles on communication, subscribe to our newsletter Drop the Mic.
+To read even more awesome articles on communication, subscribe to our quarterly newsletter Drop the Mic.
+You might also love our article